-This post delves into the third stage – “Integrated” – and what it means for those organisations who sit within this stage of DX Maturity.
-Integrated Digital Maturity – what does this mean?
+This post delves into the third stage – “Integrated” – and what it means for those organisations who sit within this stage of maturity.
+Integrated digital maturity – what does this mean?

-Awesome, we’ve hit Stage 3 of DX Maturity… what does being ‘Integrated’ actually mean?
+Awesome, we’ve hit Stage 3 of Digital Maturity… what does being ‘Integrated’ actually mean?

 First up, congratulations for being such a data-driven organisation.
-You’re also in good company, with 42% of Australian businesses sitting at the Integrated Digital Maturity stage on our DX Maturity scale.
+You’re also in good company, with 42% of Australian businesses sitting at the Integrated digital maturity stage on our maturity scale.

-42% of Australian businesses sit at the Integrated stage on our DX Maturity scale.
+24% of Australian businesses sit at the Integrated stage on our maturity scale.

-As with the lower levels of DX Maturity, there is work to do for Integrated businesses to safeguard against future evolutions of the marketing landscape and inevitable policy changes at a time when data-privacy is top-of-mind for consumers.
+As with the lower levels of maturity, there is work to do for Integrated businesses to safeguard against future evolutions of the marketing landscape and inevitable policy changes at a time when data privacy is top-of-mind for consumers.

-We’re so close – How do we get to the top of the DX Maturity scale?
+We’re so close – How do we get to the top of the Maturity scale?

-What’s great is that as an Integrated business, you are already in the top half of the Digital Experience Maturity curve, giving you a competitive advantage over those who are still Limited or Reactive.
+What’s great is that as an Integrated business, you are already in the top half of the digital maturity curve, giving you a competitive advantage over those who are still Limited or Reactive.

 So now it’s time to really focus on moving into the final phase of digital maturity by capitalising on opportunities to deliver truly customer-centric and profitable digital experiences.
 Some initiatives you might like to consider include:

 - Scale customer insights and actionability by improving measurement and enabling an end-to-end view of the customer journey, leveraging both on- and offline data.